nguyenphuquang/nakama-docs/docs/install-start-server.md

 ## Start/join cluster

-!!! tip "Nakama Enterprise Only"
+!!! tip "Itme-platform Enterprise Only"
-    The following commands are used with Nakama Enterprise.
+    The following commands are used with Itme-platform Enterprise.
 The enterprise version offers multi-server scale out for realtime chat, multiplayer, presence events, notifications, streams, and session management.
 You can start a cluster locally on your development machine with an [enterprise license](https://heroiclabs.com/nakama-enterprise).
 The [Managed Cloud](https://heroiclabs.com/managed-cloud) service we offer already runs our enterprise version.

-The clustered version of Nakama server builds in gossip, node awareness, state replication, and multi-node message routing.
+The clustered version of Itme-platform server builds in gossip, node awareness, state replication, and multi-node message routing.
 It uses state of the art distributed systems features to offer a simple scale out model.

 An enterprise server will join a cluster if one is already known to the instance it joins or create a new cluster.